bishwajeet0771/shopverse/terraform/README.md

 Type `yes` when prompted.
 This removes all AWS resources created by Terraform.

-> **Warning:** `terraform destroy` will delete the EKS cluster, VPC, jump server, and all associated resources.
+> **Warning:** `terraform destroy` will delete the EKS cluster, VPC, RDS instance, jump server, and all associated resources.
 Make sure you have backed up any important data.
+>
+> The RDS module defaults `deletion_protection = true`, so `terraform destroy` will fail on the DB instance until you either set `deletion_protection = false` (in `terraform.tfvars` or via `-var`) or disable it manually first.
+This is intentional — it's a guardrail against accidentally destroying production data.

 ## Module Structure